 Do your own research to find out if your target suburb is hot or not.

-The old property maxim still holds true.
-But that doesn’t mean inner city rules.
+The old property maxim still holds true, but that doesn't mean the CBD is the best!

 You want a property that delivers what you need now, or enough of what you need that you’re happy to compromise for longer term capital growth.